Team Dresch: History

 In 2004, Team Dresch reunited to headline the Olympia queercore festival Homo-a-Go-Go, put together by the band's friend Ed.
 They discuss their activity since 2004 as "taking things day by day and enjoying ourselves."
 They performed sporadically, embarking on brief West and East coast tours throughout 2006 and 2007, including at California's Outfest.
 They played in Portland and Seattle in September 2009, as well as in Brazil for two Ladyfest shows in May 2010.
 They played some shows in the Pacific Northwest in 2014 in addition to some in 2017.
 Also in 2017, they appeared in Queercore: How to Punk a Revolution, a documentary by Yony Leyser.

 In March 2019, Team Dresch announced they would be reissuing their entire catalogue via Jealous Butcher Records in honor of the band's 25th anniversary.
 The reissue allowed Marcéo Martinez, who came out publicly as transmasculine in 2019, to have his name corrected in credits, which was "so important and necessary" for him to feel seen.
 They also released previously unheard music through Jealous Butcher Records with Choices, Chances, Changes: Singles & Comptracks 1994–2000.
 This all came alongside the release of a new video for the band's classic track "Fagetarian and Dyke."
 The new visual featured never-before-seen live footage of the group, offering a glimpse into the wild mosh pit-filled shows of their heyday.
-Along with the rerelease, they announced a US tour as well as a release of a new single, "Your Hands in My Pockets," the band's first new music in 19 years.
+Along with the rerelease, they announced a US tour as well as a release of a new single, "Your Hands My Pockets," the band's first new music in 19 years.

-Most recently, Team Dresch released the single "Story of the Earth" in July 2020.
+Team Dresch released the single "Story of the Earth" in July 2020.
 The "fast, raw, and simple" song was written in 2007 in response to a rise in colony collapse cases.
 On Bandcamp, the group stated that all proceeds from the single would be donated to the Trans Justice Funding Project.

+In September 2026, Team Dresch released their first full-length album in 30 years, Furthermore.